Government-by-Government Assessments: Somalia

 - Eliminating off-budget accounts or subjecting them to adequate oversight and audit; and

-- Ensuring the supreme audit institution meets international standards of independence;
+- Ensuring the supreme audit institution is established in law or statute and meets international standards of independence.